SumoLogic/sumologic-documentation/docs/integrations/webhooks/zenduty.md

 ## Setup

-This section has instructions for collecting logs for the Sumo Logic's Zenduty webhook collection.
+This section has instructions for collecting logs for the Sumo Logic Zenduty webhook collection.

 ### Source configuration

-Follow the below steps to configure the Hosted Collector to receive Zenduty events:
+Follow the below steps to configure the Hosted Collector to receive Zenduty events.

 1. In the Sumo Logic portal, create a new [Hosted Collector](https://help.sumologic.com/docs/send-data/hosted-collectors/configure-hosted-collector/) or use an existing one.
 Then add a [HTTP Logs and Metrics Source](https://help.sumologic.com/docs/send-data/hosted-collectors/http-source/logs-metrics/#configure-an-httplogs-and-metrics-source).
-2. Configure **Source Category** in the HTTP Source.
-For example, configure as `webhook/zenduty` for the Zenduty integration.
+2. Configure **Source Category** in the HTTP Source - for example, `webhook/zenduty` - for the Zenduty integration.
 3. Copy and save the endpoint URL of the source.

 ### Vendor configuration

 Configure the webhook integration in Zenduty to send events to the Sumo Logic HTTP source.
 Once configured, it will be triggered each time the events occur within your Zenduty account.

-Follow the below steps to configure the Zenduty webhook:
+Follow the below steps to configure the Zenduty webhook.

 1. Sign in to the [Zenduty account](https://www.zenduty.com/login/).
 2. Go to **Teams**, and select the team for which you want to send notifications to Sumo Logic.
-3. From the left navigation panel, go to **Services** , and click on the relevant Service.
+3. From the left navigation panel, go to **Services** , and click the relevant Service.
-4. Under **Outgoing Integrations** section, click on **Add Outgoing Integration**.
+4. Under **Outgoing Integrations** section, click **Add Outgoing Integration**.
 5. From the list, select **Outgoing Webhook**.
 The webhook form will appear.
 6. Enter webhook form data as follows:
     - **Name**.
 Provide a name for your outgoing webhook.